zero-one01/pass-winmenu/README.md

 - Because the passwords are simply stored as encrypted files in directories, you can organise them with your file manager and synchronise them across your devices using whatever method you prefer (Git, Dropbox, Nextcloud, etc).
-- The passwords are securely encrypted with your own GPG keys, which can only be unlocked with your master password.
-Even if someone manages to acquire your encrypted passwords and your GPG keys, they won't be able to do anything unless they have your master password.
+- The passwords are encrypted with your GPG key, which can only be unlocked with your master password.
+A potential attacker will need to have your encrypted passwords, you GPG keys, _and_ your master password to be able to do anything at all.

-Unfortunately, while there are many Linux integrations available, Windows integrations are more scarce.

-I wasn't happy with the existing ones, so I created my own, focusing on easy, keyboard-friendly interaction and a minimal interface that stays out of your way.
+While many Linux integrations for pass are available, there are fewer options for Windows.
+Pass-winmenu aims to fill that gap.
+It allows for easy, keyboard-friendly interaction and has a minimal interface that stays out of your way.

 ## Usage

 Bring up the password menu with the keyboard shortcut `Ctrl Alt P`.
-The password menu allows you to quickly browse through your passwords and select the right one.
+The password menu allows you to quickly search through your passwords to find the one you are looking for.
-Select the right password file by double-clicking it, or by using the arrow keys and pressing Enter.
+Navigate through the results by pressing Tab, and press Enter to decrypt the selected password.

 The password will be decrypted using GPG, and your GPG key passphrase may be requested through pinentry.
 The decrypted password will then be copied to your clipboard and/or entered into the active window,